AffiliateWP/affiliatewp-order-details-for-affiliates/readme.txt

 == Changelog ==

+= 1.2 =
+* New: Enforce minimum dependency requirements checking
+* New: Requires PHP 5.6 minimum
+* New: Requires WordPress 5.0 minimum
+* New: Requires AffiliateWP 2.6 minimum

 = 1.1.6 =
 * New: Add Polish translations
 * Improved: Allow language translations to be handled by WP repo